I am new to cycling - can I ride with you?

 Which maps should I take?

 While we try to keep everyone together, you should be able to get yourself home and people tend to disperse after the last refreshment stop.
 Landranger map sheet 166 is useful for short rides, but many of our Sunday rides go beyond the area covered by this; we cycle into Bucks, Essex, Beds, and occasionally Cambridgeshire, so sheets from a road atlas are recommended for these rides, or use of a map on your phone.
 Reading a map is a useful skill.
+The BikeRoute site has useful info on navigation apps.

 What's it like riding in a group?